-S-25 and above and/or any individual who customarily and regularly devotes a majority of work time to supervision of two or more employees and has authority to hire, transfer, suspend, layoff, recall, promote, demote, discharge, assign, evaluate, reward or discipline other employees, or adjust grievances, or effectively to recommend any such actions.
-With respect to the Fire Department, "supervisor" includes all personnel at the rank of battalion chief or above.
-With respect to the Police Department, "supervisor" includes all personnel at the rank of captain or above.
+Supervisor means all personnel who devote a majority of work time to the supervision of two or more employees and have authority to hire, transfer, suspend, layoff, recall, promote, demote, discharge, reward or discipline other employees, or adjust grievances.
+With respect to General County employees, "supervisor" excludes all employees who serve in a position at the levels S-32 and L-7 and below.
+With respect to the Fire Department, "supervisor" includes all positions above the rank of Deputy Chief.
+For personnel in Public Safety Communications, the term includes personnel who serve in a position at the level of P-23 and above.
+With respect to the Police Department, "supervisor" includes all personnel with the rank of Captain and above.